marcusjensen15/Warriors_Gym_Backend/README.md

 3. To run application, use `nodemon index.js`.
 This will auto start/stop the server.

+4. May need to start MongoDB in a seperate terminal if you don't already have it running as a background process (see instructions for that below).

 ### Below is a guide to using the endpoints in Postman:

 1. There are 3 types of route protection available in this application: Authenticated User, Manager, and Admin: